ALL STATE DATA UPDATED FOR 2023!

 |Initial Application Approval Rate||2022||2021||2020||2019||2018||2017||2016||2015||2014||2013||2012||2011|

 As the table and the below chart show, Utah is on par with the national average of Initial Applications going back to at least 2011.
-In 2021, Utah ranked 36th in the nation in terms of percentage approval of Initial Applications.
-While approval rates have stayed above the national average in Utah over the last few years, they still rank on par with the national average.
+In 2022, Utah ranked 25th in the nation in terms of percentage approval of Initial Applications.
 But, if you are thinking of applying for SSDI in Utah, don’t worry – there are multiple stages to the application process.

 Utah Reconsideration Approval Over Time